 FORECLOSURE SALE PROCESS: Sales of real property are ‘open type’ auction sales (not sealed bids).
 To determine what funds you may need as a deposit, you must decide what your highest bid will be.
-Checks should be made out to you.
+Checks should be made out to Essex County Sheriff or County Sheriff.
 If you are the successful bidder, the check will be endorsed over to the Sheriff of Essex County.
-Your certified check, money order or cashier’s check for 20% must be presented at the time of registration between 1:00 PM – 1:30 PM.
+Your certified check, money order or cashier’s check for 20% must be presented at the time of registration between 12:30 PM – 1:30 PM.
 Registrations will not be accepted after 1:30 PM.
 Initially, a minimum bid of $100 dollars is made by the Plaintiff in order to start the bidding process; however, interested bidders are to bid $100.00 above the announced Upset Amount made by the Auctioneer and subsequent bids of $1,000.00 increments, thereafter.

 There are times when the sale of a property is not conducted on the date advertised due to an adjournment, bankruptcy or settlement.
 It is recommended that you refer to our Website prior to attending our auction to determine the status of the case.
 In some cases, the property, even after the sale, can be redeemed by the original owner within the 10 day redemption period.
 In certain instances, the period of redemption may be extended due to a court hearing.